 Consider whether mediation or collaborative law is the most suitable approach for your situation.
 Both methods have their merits, and your lawyer can guide you in selecting the approach that aligns with your circumstances and goals.

-Step 3: Identify the Issues
+Step 3: Identify the Issues That Led To Divorce

 Does your issue revolve around property settlement?
 Child custody and child support?
 What if you need spousal maintenance from your ex-partner?
-You should clearly articulate these matters as this will serve as a roadmap for your negotiation during the divorce process.
+You should clearly articulate these matters, as this will serve as a roadmap for your negotiation during the divorce process.

 Step 4: Gather Relevant Information